opensource-socialnetwork/ExtendAPI/README.md

 # ExtendAPI
-A example to utilize the OSSN RESTful API,  it extends the existing API feature and add custom method to syste This component add custom api method that can be called following way :
+A example to utilize the OSSN RESTful API,  it extends the existing API feature and add custom method to system This component add custom api method (my_custom_end_point) that can be called following way :

     CURL https://www.mywebsite.com/api/v1.0/my_custom_end_point?api_key_token=<my_api_key_token>